Love on a Real Train

 "Love on a Real Train" is a 1984 single by Tangerine Dream from the soundtrack for the film Risky Business.
 Critics have noted the influence of Steve Reich's Music for 18 Musicians on "Love on a Real Train".

-The song has been featured on other film soundtracks including Noah Baumbach's The Squid and the Whale, the television series Mr. Robot, interactive Netflix film Black Mirror: Bandersnatch, and the Netflix movie The Babysitter: Killer Queen.
+The song has been featured on other film soundtracks including 1987 comedy Three O%27Clock High, Noah Baumbach's The Squid and the Whale, the television series Mr. Robot, interactive Netflix film Black Mirror: Bandersnatch, the Netflix movie The Babysitter: Killer Queen and Ben Affleck's Air.
+This track also drew inspiration for the background score of Rajiv Rai's Arjun Rampal-starrer Pyaar Ishq Aur Mohabbat (2001), composed by Viju Shah.

 "Love on a Real Train" was voted one of the best 200 songs of the 1980s by Pitchfork magazine.